MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 The following line: `127.0.0.1 payment.service`

 We start from a monolith that contains all the logic of the application.
-The need arises to extract a separate functionality, in this case `Inventory` to a new microservice.
+The need arises to extract a separate functionality, in this case `Inventory`, to a new microservice.

 Below is an image of the initial and final state of the application after applying the pattern.